 (1) Should one or several provisions of these Terms and Conditions be or become partly or entirely invalid or unfeasible, or should the Agreement contain a gap, this shall not affect the validity of the other provisions.

-(2) The competition and all claims arising thereof shall be governed by the law of the Federal Republic of Germany only.
+(2) The competition and all claims arising thereof shall be governed by the law of England and Wales only.

 Reviewed May 2018